 Human tissue products, which we sell through our biologics division, have been regulated by the FDA since 1993.
-In May 2005, three new, comprehensive regulations went into effect that address manufacturing activities associated with HCT/Ps.
+In May 2005, three new comprehensive regulations went into effect that address manufacturing activities associated with HCT/Ps.
 The first requires that companies that produce and distribute HCT/Ps register with the FDA.
 The second provides criteria that must be met for donors to be eligible to donate tissues and is referred to as the "Donor Eligibility" rule.
 The third rule governs the processing and distribution of the tissues and is often referred to as the "Current Good Tissue Practices" rule.
 Together, they are designed to ensure that sound, high quality practices are followed to reduce the risk of tissue contamination and of communicable disease transmission to recipients.
-Our HCT/P products such as OsteoSponge® are regulated by the Center for Biologics Evaluation and Research.
-Our OsteoSponge® and OsteoWrap® products are regulated as a HCT/P as determined by the Tissue Reference Group and regulated solely under Section 361 of the Public Health Service Act and 21 CFR Part 1271.
+Several of our products including OsteoSponge® and OsteoWrap® are regulated as a HCT/P as determined by the Tissue Reference Group and regulated under Section 361 of the Public Health Service Act and 21 CFR Part 1271.